Jaidev0077/facerecognition-api/README.md

 # Face recognition API

-This project is designed to run with the [Front end] (https://github.com/Jaidev0077/facerecognition).
+This project is designed to run with the [Front end](https://github.com/Jaidev0077/facerecognition).
 In the project directory, you can run:

 ### `npm start`